Republicans demand interviews with FBI's Priestap, Pientka after bombshell Michael Flynn revelations

 BOMBSHELL FBI MATERIALS REVEAL FBI DISCUSSED INTERVIEWING FLYNN TO GET HIM TO LIE, GET HIM FIRED

 "Any criminal investigation grounded in Logan Act questions is an obvious political pretext to attack the Trump Administration," Jordan and Johnson wrote to Wray.
-"FBI attorney Lisa Page admitted to Congress the Justice Department saw the Logan Act as an 'untested' and 'very, very old' statute.
+"FBI attorney Lisa Page admitted to Congress the Justice Department saw the Logan Act as an 'untested' and 'very, very old' statute."

 The notes revealed that top bureau officials discussed their motivations for sending agents to interview Flynn in the White House on January 24, 2017 -- and openly questioned if their "goal" was "to get him to lie, so we can prosecute him or get him fired."